tdunn891/aeropress-hub/README.md

 #### Wireframes

-Two sets of wireframes were created in the early development stage to inform the strucutre and layout for different device sizes.
+Two sets of wireframes were created in the early development stage to inform the structure and layout for different device sizes.

 [Desktop & Mobile Wireframes](https://github.com/tdunn891/milestone-3/tree/master/static/images/wireframes)